Breast Reconstruction Surgery in New Jersey

 As recently as 25 years ago, options for post-mastectomy breast reconstruction were severely limited.
 Furthermore, the results of those procedures in use were generally unnatural and lacking.

-Fortunately, advances in plastic surgery made since that time have enabled us to offer both single and double mastectomy patients several excellent options for breast reconstruction at our New Jersey plastic surgery practice.
+Fortunately, advances in plastic surgery made since that time have enabled us to offer both single and double mastectomy patients several excellent options for breast reconstruction at our Paramus plastic surgery practice.

 Procedures for breast reconstruction available today can be done at the same time as the mastectomy, or after waiting a few months to several years.
 There are, in general, three reconstructive options, each with its own advantages and disadvantages: